 - For your own safety, avoid designated danger zones and observe all posted signs.

-- Follow the campfire safety rules.
+- Follow the campfire safety rules for general safety tips.

 Hydroelectric production creates special concerns for visitor safety.
 Please note the following:

 - Avoid the designated hazard areas above and below Stave Falls and Ruskin Dams and obey all posted signs.
 Water releases occur downstream and strong surface and underwater currents are created upstream.
 Swimming, boating or fishing in these areas is extremely dangerous.